Cora Wilding Memorial Award

 The Cora Wilding Memorial Award is all about helping people reach their goals.
 The Award provides the opportunity for someone to participate in a personal development training course of their choice.

-This year the Award went to two people.
+In 2013 the Award went to two people.

 Marleen Baling of Auckland